Student Services Frontline

 For important service updates please visit Counselling & Mental Health Support.
-At present our service is online but in future we hope to offer a blended provision of online and face-to-face support.
+The service offers both online and in-person appointments.

 Key things to know:

-- Appointments: We offer free and confidential online counselling and mental health support through audio visual appointments.
-Email support can also be provided.
+- Appointments: We offer free and confidential in-person and online counselling and mental health support.

 - New applicants: You can register as normal with our service to start getting support.
 You can find out more detail about this in our article How do I register for counselling?

-- Contact: If you need to get in touch us directly, you can email the C&MHSS directly.
+- Contact: If you need to get in touch with us directly, you can email the C&MHSS directly.

 - Online support: We promote Togetherall for students to use at any time.
 Please see our article What online mental health support does King's provide? for more information.